Mequitta Ahuja: Career and works

 In 2008, Ahuja created Tress IV, with the aim to convert the image of African American hair to a "space of infinite creative possibilities or generative possibilities."
 Ahuja believes that African American hair is often weighted down with "personal and cultural history."
 By exaggerating the image of African American hair, it shows the value that hair has in the lives of black people and how they are constantly evolving the standard of beauty, moving away from a more Eurocentric to Afrocentric idea of beauty.
 Her two central concerns during this period were "self-invention and self-representation."

 Ahuja's work has been exhibited throughout the United States as well as in Paris, Brussels, Berlin, India, Dubai, and Milan.
 In 2010, Ahuja was profiled as an "Artist to Watch" in the February edition of ARTnews, and over the years she has been the recipient of multiple awards for her art, including the Tiffany Foundation Award in 2011, and a 2009 Joan Mitchell Grant.
 In 2018 she was awarded a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation, which has been helping select artists expand their practice for nearly a century.

+Mequitta Ahuja’s work has been exhibited in numerous prestigious institutions, including the Smithsonian National Portrait Gallery, highlighting her influence in contemporary portraiture.